 12. Can you sign the tax return for me?
 Answer: No. That is illegal.
 I would go to prison if I did.

 13. Can you check on my refund or otherwise talk to the IRS for me?
-Answer: No. The IRS will only talk to the taxpayer(s) without specific authorization or power of attorney from the taxpayer(s).
-The IRS’ Tele-Tax Refund Information phone number is 1-800-829-4477.
+Answer: The IRS’ Tele-Tax Refund Information phone number is 1-800-829-4477.
+Or, use the IRS’ “Where is my refund?” tool, to which you can link from the green section on the left side of any page of our website.
+One client called the IRS main phone number at 1-800-829-1040 (best time to call is either 7:00 AM or 6:00 PM on Thursdays or Fridays) and asked for the Accounts Management (Refunds) Department.
+No, we cannot talk to the IRS for you.
+The IRS will only talk to the taxpayer(s) without specific authorization or power of attorney from the taxpayer(s).
 Ever since serving as power of attorney for a client whose exposed lack of ethics nearly cost us a large fine and a reprimand from the IRS, our company policy has been to NOT serve as power of attorney for ANY client.
 However, we will tell you what to say to the IRS, how to respond to an IRS notice, or what questions to ask them.
 We will even accompany you to an audit within the Dallas/Ft.
-Worth metroplex.
-Also, you can check on your own refund by clicking on the “Where is my refund?” link on the left-hand side of every page of this website.
+Worth metroplex, but that is a separate engagement that requires a separate signed Audit Engagement Letter from you.

 14. How long do I have to keep my tax returns?
 Answer: You should keep your tax returns for at least 7 years, if not forever.
 If you ever used part of your home for an office, you will want to keep information pertaining to your home such as original purchase price, closing costs to buy, refinance, and sell, and cost of improvements until such time as you sell it.
 Likewise, keep records on investments for as long as you hold the investment.
 However, once you receive a year-end statement, you can throw away the previous 11 monthly statements.
 Keep all other records such as bills, bank statements, etc. for 7 years.
 We keep copies of our clients’ returns for 10 years.